- Search The Registry

 - My Account

 *Thomas Sowell was born on this date in 1930.
-He is an African American economist, social critic, political commentator and author.
+He is a Black economist, social critic, political commentator and author.

 Sowell was born in Gastonia, North Carolina, his father died before he was born.
 He moved to Harlem, New York City with his mother’s sister.
 Sowell attended Stuyvesant High School, but dropped out at age 17 because of financial difficulties and a deteriorating home environment.
 To support himself he worked at various jobs, including in a machine shop and as a deliveryman for Western Union.
 He was accepted into the Civil Service and was eventually accepted, which prompted a move to Washington DC.